How to Do SEO in Russia? First, You Get to Know the Russian Soul

 Advertising on suitable social media channels depending on your target group is one way to drive business, but my friend Inna Afanaseva told me that:

 Russians are particularly sensitive about brand awareness and referral.

-She works as a social media specialist for The Union of Theatre Workers of The Russian Federation, where often there is nothing “to sell”.
+She works as a social media specialist for The Union of Theatre Workers of The Russian Federation.
 It’s important to posts event photos and videos to sustain an active and consistent image of the brand.
 She continued:

 People are not attracted by direct advertising, but by the spirit and story the brand carries.
 Russian are skeptical towards new things and are not easily convinced.

-You need to use social media to establish a real connection with the target audience, not only to satisfy minimum marketing requirements.
+You need to use social media to establish a real connection with the target audience not just to satisfy minimum marketing requirements.

 Is Geography the Only Reason Behind VK’s Triumph?

 — GFluence (@GFluence) June 30, 2017